 - Raffles / Giveaways

 The Public Ballot

-This should always be your first port of call when it comes to trying to bag tickets but you'll need to be on the ball as you only have a 4-month window to apply between September 1st and December 31st.
+This should always be your first port of call when it comes to trying to bag tickets, but you'll need to be on the ball as it's a two-step, time-sensitive process to apply.

 The Overseas Ballot

-The overseas ballot is for overseas residents who have a permanent residence outside of the United Kingdom, the Isle of Man or Channel Islands.
-Whilst the tickets are balloted, the process is a little different – the application is done online and you need a valid email address to apply.
-Once you have applied you will receive two emails from Wimbledon.
+The overseas ballot is for foreign residents who have a permanent residence outside of the United Kingdom, the Isle of Man or the Channel Islands.
+While the tickets are balloted, the process is a little different – the application is made online, and you need a valid email address to apply.
+Once you have applied, you will receive two emails from Wimbledon.

 The first email is to verify your application and will require you to verify you applied by clicking a link in the email.
 The second email will be to confirm that you have officially been entered into the public ballad for Wimbledon tickets.

 Once you're into the ballot, the tickets are electronically balloted.
 Again declined or returned tickets are re-balloted, so there's an ongoing chance you may be successful.